reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 ## Conclusion

-In this article we got familiar with the async APIs of Apache HttpClient, and we explored a multitude of essential functionalities vital for interacting with web servers.
+In this article, we got familiar with the async APIs of Apache HttpClient, and we explored a multitude of essential functionalities vital for interacting with web servers.
 We learned its key functionalities including basic request processing, content streaming, pipelining, and multiplexing.
 We learned how to use interceptors to customize request and response processing, enhancing flexibility and control.
 Overall, the Apache HTTP Async Client is suitable for situations requiring efficient, non-blocking HTTP communication, offering a wide range of features to meet diverse requirements in modern web development.